felipeldn/integrations-challenge/connections/README.md

 **function encodedPaymetDetails()**

  - The Sripe API accepts `form-data`, this method encodes the data you wish to send to the Stripe API.
-It is then used in the `authorize()` `post` request, sending data with a `body`.
+It is then used in the `authorize()` `post` request, sending a form-encoded request `body`.

 **paymentDetails - Parameters:**
 <br/>